finnef/lando-drupal8-test-debugging/README.md

 sh run-selenium.sh
 lando phpunit "/app/web/core/tests/Drupal/FunctionalJavascriptTests/Tests/JSWebWithWebDriverAssertTest.php"
 ```
-Note that you need to provide the path to the test file as seen in the container, not the host.
-For Functional Javascript tests you need to start the selenium server before running the test.
+NB: You need to provide the path to the test file as seen in the container, not the host.
+NNB: For Functional Javascript tests you need to start the selenium server before running the test.
+Selenium requires that you have java installed on your host.
 Try and enable your debug listener in PHPStorm, setting a breakpoint in a test and running the test.
 If you cannot get this to work please leave feedback on the GitHub [project page](https://github.com/finnef/lando-drupal8-test-debugging).

 The test output files can be found in various locations under the /files directory.

 ### The files in this package do the following:
 - **.lando.yml**: the lando file that spins up the apache/php/database containers and set some defaults.
 Here the init.sh script is called after the containers are up.
 - **config/init.sh**: this script (shallow) clones the Drupal git repository to the /web dir, and checks out the default branch.
 Then composer install runs to complete the vendor dir.
-It upgrades the phpunit version to work with PHP 7.1, and installs a local Drush in the container and installs Selenium.
+It upgrades the phpunit version to work with PHP 7.1, and installs Drush, Drupal Console and Selenium.
 It creates dirs for file operations in /files.
 It links config/sites.default.settings.php into the Drupal installation so base setup is automatic.
 Then it runs drush site-install to setup a working installation.
 Lastly it configures phpunit.xml for testing.
 - **config/sites.default.settings.php**: this settings file contains development defaults for Drupal 8.
 It connects to the lando database container.
 - **run-selenium.sh**: this script sets the correct Chrome drive path and launches the project-local standalone Selenium server.